 This concept creates an inspirational and attractive place for sustainable-minded businesses, manufacturing, and logistic companies to come together and enhance Ida-Viru county's environment and resilience.

 EISAP leads the way with systemic and scalable solutions by applying industrial symbiosis, a practice that upgrades business culture to become more sustainably minded and focused on protecting and enhancing environments.
-By offering services such as reusing waste or by-products of industry, agro-park's create significant savings in energy, water, and other resources without impacting the ability to make a profit.
+By offering services such as reusing waste or by-products of industry, agro-park's create significant savings in energy, water, and other resources without impacting the ability to profit.

 The oil-shale extraction site and power plant adjacent to EISAP ensure this efficient closed-loop and circular resource flow and provide a nearby, reliable, and sustainable energy supply.